A Wedding Photographer With a Background in Advertising Photography

 If you are Cambodian, Hmong, let’s think of the Cambodian Buddhist Temple, or the Wat Munisotaram, or the Hmong Village.

 If you have children, include them in your photos session.
 They always enjoy pretending!

-Depending on your personality, you might desire conventional images, or, the contrary, something unique that tell a story.
+Depending on your personality, you might desire conventional images, or, on the contrary, something unique that tells a story.

-My experience in commercial photography allow me to create any situation with a professional standing.
+My experience in commercial photography allows me to create any situation with a professional standing.
 On events, it is useful for Vanity Fair group pictures.
-But it could also be used for different types of creative services.
+But I could also use it for different creative services.

 You could focus on something that is precious to you, such as sharing an experience, a cause, a root, a passion.